 Many Australian contact centres have upgraded their operations to meet these demands for omnichannel convenience.
 The pandemic has also fast-tracked digitalisation in contact centres as working from home became the norm last year.
 Changes to how contact centres operate show no signs of slowing down.
 For your customer service function to keep up, I recommend considering the points below to re-evaluate your contact centre software.

 1. You cannot access your contact centre software from anywhere

 COVID has helped many organisations understand where the deficiencies were, and may continue to be, in their business continuity plan.
 For many, one of the worst areas of performance was enabling their workforce to work from any location instantaneously.

 On-premise contact centre solutions are typically unable to provide access to the software from external locations.
 Even those using an on-premise/cloud hybrid system have found it difficult.
-However, you can utilise true cloud contact centre solutions from anywhere your agents have access to a web browser and an internet connection and remain a part of a centralised, virtual contact centre team.
+However, you can utilise true cloud contact centre solutions from anywhere your agents have access to a web browser and an internet connection and remain a part of a centralised, virtual australian contact centre team.